All engagements conducted under NDA · Evidence preserved to technical chain-of-custody standards · Engagements limited to qualified organizations

 HIPAA · SOX · Litigation Risk

-Your Employees Already Fed Proprietary Data Into AI.
+Your Employees Are Feeding Data Into AI.

 Regulated industries only · NDA signed at engagement start · 2–4 week turnaround · Board-ready deliverables